We meditate upon that Divine Sun,

 The Gayatri Verse of the Vedas

-That Light is not somewhere "else", not somewhere "beyond" our physical existence, nor is it simply a universal condition that existed in the distant past and is now out of reach.
+That Light is not somewhere 'else', not somewhere 'beyond' our physical existence, nor is it simply a universal condition that existed in the distant past and is now gone.
 It shines within us right now as the very source of our being.
 In that Light, we are quite literally unified with the entire Universe.
 We always have been and always will be.

 The essence of mystical knowledge resonates with our deepest level of being, yet it persistently defies our logic-oriented minds.
 Normal objective logic is based on the knowledge of material separateness, and as far as our everyday existence is concerned, this is what reality is.
 To the ancient mystics, this is the classical trap.